Replacing a Lost Title in South Carolina

 - Vehicle Information Verification Title without Previous Title (Form TI-021B) signed by a SCDMV official from a local branch.

-- If this verification isn’t available you can use an Application for an Assigned Serial Number (Form 401-A).
+- If this verification isn't available you can use an Application for Special Serial Number (Form 401-A).

 If there is a lien on your vehicle, the South Carolina DMV will mail the replacement title to the lienholder.